Mkiige/Guestbook_flask_api/materials-flask-connexion-rest-part-2/README.md

-# Python REST APIs With Flask, Connexion, and SQLAlchemy – Part 2
+# Python REST APIs With Flask, Connexion, and SQLAlchemy – Database Persistence

-This repository holds the code for part two of the Real Python [Python REST APIs With Flask, Connexion, and SQLAlchemy](https://realpython.com/flask-connexion-rest-api-part-2) tutorial series.

-## Real Python Flask REST API – Part 2
+## Database Persistence

 You should first create a virtual environment: